JaneliaSciComp/idservice/README.md

 ### HTTP example

+Start HTTP service:

+    idservice http

+or specify port and working directly explicity

-    % idservice http -p :8000 -w /path/to/workdir
+    idservice http -p :8000 -w /path/to/id-file-dir

-To use, the client sends a POST request with an optional count:
+To obtain ids, the client sends a POST request with an optional count:

     POST /v1/id